pds-data-dictionaries/ldd-speclib/README.md

 # Spectral Library Local Data Dictionary (LDD)

-The Spectral Library dictionary contains classes that describe a fictitious mission.
-It can be used as a starting point for creating a new local data dictionary (LDD).
+The Spectral Library Data Dictionary defines the metadata terms that describe laboratory spectral measurements, including classification of the samples measured.

 After cloning the files, do the following:

 # Documentation